 Cheapest Rideshare Insurance Company: Mercury

-Mercury is a great choice for affordable rideshare insurance.
+Mercury offers affordable rideshare insurance.
 It covers you and your vehicle when your ride-hailing app is on, but no customer has been accepted yet.
-This is particularly valuable during Phase 1 of rideshare driving when your app is on, but you haven't accepted a ride request yet.
-This period presents the highest risk for coverage gaps, as personal policy often excludes coverage and rideshare companies provide only minimal protection.
+This coverage is valuable during Period 1 of rideshare driving when your app is on, but you haven't accepted a ride request yet.
+This phase presents the highest risk for coverage gaps, as personal policies often exclude coverage and rideshare companies provide only minimal protection.

 Mercury provides reliable protection at an affordable cost, covering damage to other vehicles and injuries up to your policy limits.
 The coverage may also include repairs to your own vehicle, depending on your specific policy terms.